 - Charges fully withdrawn against a client allegedly possessing over 130 grams of marijuana, seized by police from the trunk of the car.

-- Client acquitted for two counts of assault after a two-day trial.
-The previous (dump truck) lawyer for the client had advised him to plead guilty and not risk a trial.
+- Client acquitted of two counts of assault after a two-day trial.
+The previous lawyer for the client had advised him to plead guilty and not risk a trial.

 - Obtaining bail for a client on four separate occasions.
 The client was arrested repeatedly on separate charges over the span of a few months, requiring bail after each arrest.